-Section 2: Adjusting The Controller For Stable Control With Various Heaters
+Section 2: Adjusting The Controller For Stable Control With Different Heaters

-2.1 The controller's most powerful feature is its ability to regulate virtually any heater What is Tuning. with stable temperature control.
-For stable control the controller requires two things; (1) the controller must be set to the correct power level (see Section 3.6) and, (2) that it must be tuned to the heater being used.
+2.1 What is Tuning.
+The controller's most powerful feature is its ability to regulate virtually any heater with stable temperature control.
+For stable control the controller requires two things; (1) the controller must be set to the correct power level (see Section 3.7) and, (2) that it must be tuned to the heater being used.
 Tuning is the process that matches the control characteristics of the controller to the heating characteristics of the heater.
-The controller is said to be tuned to the heater when its memory is programmed with values telling it how fast the heater warms up, cools off, and how efficiently it transfers heat.
+The controller is said to be tuned to the heater when its memory is programmed with values representing how fast the heater warms up, cools off, and how efficiently it transfers heat.
 For example, consider the difference between a heat lamp and a hot plate.
 When electricity is applied to a heat lamp it begins to heat instantaneously, and when it's turned off it stops heating instantaneously.
-In contrast, a hot plate may take several minutes to begin heating when electricity is applied and even longer to start cooling when electricity is turned off.
-Your controller can regulate both a heat lamp and a hot plate to 0.1° C. But, to do this it must be programmed with the time constants describing how fast the heater heats when electricity is turned on and how fast it begins to cool when it's turned off.
+In contrast, a hot plate may take several minutes to begin heating when electricity is applied and even longer to stop heating when electricity is turned off.
+Your controller can regulate both a heat lamp and a hot plate to 0.1° C. But, to do this it must be programmed with the time constants appropriate for the heater in use.
 These time constants are called the tuning parameters.
-Tuning has no affect on the cooling outlet.

 Every type of heater has its own unique set of tuning parameters.
-For the controller to heat with stability, it must have programmed with the tuning parameters for the heater currently being used.
-Prior to shipment, tuning parameters were programmed into the controller that maximize heating performance for laboratory heating mantles since these are the most common heaters used in research.
+For the controller to heat with stability, it must be programmed with the tuning parameters for the heater currently being used.
+Prior to shipping, tuning parameters were programmed into the controller that maximize heating performance for laboratory heating mantles since these are the most common heaters used in research.
 Tuning is regulated by 5 of the temperature meter's user programmable functions.
-The correct value for these 5 functions can be calculated and loaded by the user manually, or the controller can do it automatically with its autotune feature
+The correct value for these 5 functions can be calculated and loaded by the user manually, or the controller can do it automatically with its autotune feature.

 When Should the Controller be Tuned?
 If the controller is tuned to one type of heater, heating mantles for example, any size heating mantle can be used without the need to retune.
 When changing from heating mantles to a different type of heater, an oven for example, the controller should be tuned with values describing the oven's heating characteristics.
 The effect of tuning is seen below.
-When the controller is tuned for heating mantles, using it with any size-heating mantle yields stable temperature control (Plot 1), but poor control results when the same tuning parameters are used with an oven (Plot 2, Curve 1).
+When the controller is tuned for heating mantles, using it with any size heating mantle yields stable temperature control (Plot 1), but poor control results when the same tuning parameters are used with an oven (Plot 2, Curve 1).
 However, after tuning the controller to the oven, stable temperature control results (Plot 2, Curve 2).

-It's important to understand that this controller isn't a simple ON/OFF type controller (i.e. ON when below the set point, OFF when above [though it can be made to work this way, see Section 3.11]).
+It's important to understand that this controller isn't a simple ON/OFF type controller (i.e. ON when below the set point, OFF when above [though it can be made to work this way, see Section 3.12]).
 Rather it's a predictive controller.
-Based on the shape (slope) of the heating curve, the controller predicts (calculates) the percent of power to apply to the heater now to control the shape of the heating curve minutes in advance.
+Based on the shape (slope) of the heating curve, the controller predicts (calculates) the percent of power to apply to the heater \underline{now} to control the shape of the heating curve minutes in advance.
 The importance of the tuning parameters is that they are constants in the equation the temperature meter uses to perform its predictive calculations.
 If the temperature meter is programmed with tuning parameters that incorrectly describe the heater being used, poor temperature control will result.
 But, when the correct values are loaded, temperature regulation of \pm 0.1° is typically achieved.